 - Doctors as advocates.
 Historically cautioned against engaging with social media in a professional capacity, the threat from medical misinformation is such that it demands a proactive, collaborative response Doctors.
 Healthcare professionals may be able to help to mitigate the medical misinformation mess by curating and disseminating evidence-based content to the public via social media platforms, such as Twitter and Facebook.

-Click here to get more recommendations about ‘Confronting Health Misinformation’ from the U.S. Surgeon Generals’ Advisory on Building a Healthy Information Environment.
+If you’re interested in the impact of misinformation and reliable media sources, click here to get more recommendations about ‘Confronting Health Misinformation’ from the U.S. Surgeon Generals’ Advisory on Building a Healthy Information Environment.

 “Reliable media sources in healthcare and impact of misinformation” is one of the many healthcare topics we cover, you can visit our available studies section and discover all the paid opportunities available for your specialty.